edelgrace/blog/content/post/2013-01-05-the-best-thing-about-being-18.md

   </div>
 </div>

 These pictures are pretty shoddy, mostly due to the fact that I took them with my only camera at the moment, my iPod.
-In case you can&#8217;t read the titles in the pictures, here are the books I took out:
+In case you can't read the titles in the pictures, here are the books I took out:

   * At a Crossroads by Kate T. Williamson
   * The Twelve Kingdoms: Sea of Wind by Fuyumi Ono